vmalv/Binary-Image-Mean-Pixel-Value/README.md

 In this example you obtain the BBC value of the given blocking material in CONF1.
 For the rest of configurations and materials, repeat steps from 2 to 4.

+## Citing this project

+If you use this script please cite the main article "V. Márquez-Alvarez, J. Amigó-Vega, A. Rivera, A. J. Batista-Leyva, and E. Altshuler, _Relative Assessment of Cloth Mask Protection against Ballistic Droplets: A Frugal Approach_.
+PLOS ONE __17__, e0275376 (2022). doi: [10.1371/journal.pone.0275376](https://doi.org/10.1371/journal.pone.0275376)."

 ## License

 Copyright (c) 2022 vmalv, jamigov

-The scripts and documentation in this project are released under the [MIT License](/LICENSE).
+The scripts and documentation in this project are released under the MIT License.
+Please refer to the [LICENSE](/LICENSE) file.